Pylons/pyramid_chameleon/docs/index.rst

 Setup
 =====

-There are several ways to make sure that ``pyramid_chameleon`` is active.
+There are several ways to make sure that :mod:`pyramid_chameleon` is active.
 They are completely equivalent:

 #) Add pyramid_chameleon to the `pyramid.includes` section of your applications
    main configuration section::